Review by Sean Boelman

 Gary Oldman’s lead performance is about as great as expected, but he doesn’t disappear in the role like he has in the past.
 Charles Dance and Amanda Seyfried are good as Hearst and Marion Davies, but they each only have a few really memorable moments.
 The undersung standout, though, is Tom Burke, who absolutely nails Welles.

 The film also succeeds in every technical aspect.
 The black-and-white cinematography by Erik Messerschmidt is phenomenal.
 The score by Trent Reznor and Atticus Ross is excellent.
 The production design periodizes the movie brilliantly.
-Fincher extends the level of detail that his father put into the script into its execution, and the film is better for it.
+Fincher puts a certain level of intense detail into the script into its execution, and the film is better for it.

 Mank isn’t as groundbreaking of a biopic as Fincher’s last effort in the genre, but there is irresistible appeal to those who are fans of cinema.
 Even if it leaves something to be desired, it’s more than pretty enough to be worth a watch.